nrwl/nx/docs/tutorial/03-display-todos.md

 </ul>
 ```

-**Refresh the e2e test.** Now the test will fail while trying to find the add todo button.
+**Rerun the specs by clicking the button in the top right corner of the left pane.** Now the test will fail while trying to find the add todo button.

 ## Add Todos